Broad bean season

 It’s well known that medical anecdotes have no scientific significance whatsoever.
 “I was infected by a virus, took vitamin C and was fine after three days.”

 It is meaningless.
-One has to take hundreds of people with the bug, divide them into three groups, giving one an orange, another a capsule with the vitamin and the third a similar-looking pill with a placebo.
+One has to take hundreds of people with the bug, dividing them into three groups; give one an orange, another a capsule with the vitamin and the third a similar-looking pill with a placebo.
 How did they fare?
 Now you have a point of discussion.

 But what if the anecdote is backed by strong science?
 Reporting in the Journal of Clinical and Diagnostic Research doctors have this to say.

-Of course I was terrified but he was right and it has not worsened and in fact more recently has been markedly better.
-Why?
+Of course I was terrified but he was right and it has not worsened; and in fact more recently has been markedly better.
+Why is that?

 How wrong one can be.
 As a teenager I was once forced to eat broad beans without complaint when we were visiting friends; they were old, starchy and perfectly horrid.
 I vowed they would never pass the threshold of my lips again, a promise I kept for fifty years.